bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   Figure 9: Hyperboloid Stereoscopic Projection (source: Wikipedia).

-Once we have the concept of a line, we can define it as the distance between two points.
+Once we have the concept of a line segment, we can define the distance between two points.
 This can be calculated using the `arc length <https://en.wikipedia.org/wiki/Arc_length>`__ of the tangent vectors with the Minkowski metric.
-This lends itself well to a closed form for the hyperbolic distance between two points :math:`\bf u` and :math:`\bf v`:
+This is analogous to how we can compute the length of a curve, basically walking along it and adding up the infinitesimal distances except now we'll be using the Minkowski metric from Equation 2.
+It turns out that this simplifies to a closed form for the hyperbolic distance between two points :math:`\bf u` and :math:`\bf v`:

 .. math::